coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 **Spell Completion:** This is the activation method for scrolls.
 A scroll is a spell that is mostly finished.
 The preparation is done for the caster, so no preparation time is needed beforehand as with normal spellcasting.
-All that's left to do is perform the finishing parts of the spellcasting (the final gestures, words, and so on).
+All that’s left to do is perform the finishing parts of the spellcasting (the final gestures, words, and so on).
 To use a spell completion item safely, a character must be of high enough level in the right class to cast the spell already.
-If he can't already cast the spell, there's a chance he'll make a mistake.
+If he can’t already cast the spell, there’s a chance he’ll make a mistake.
 Activating a spell completion item is a standard action and provokes attacks of opportunity exactly as casting a spell does.

-**Spell Trigger:** Spell trigger activation is similar to spell completion, but it's even simpler.
+**Spell Trigger:** Spell trigger activation is similar to spell completion, but it’s even simpler.
 No gestures or spell finishing is needed, just a special knowledge of spellcasting that an appropriate character would know, and a single word that must be spoken.
 Anyone with a spell on his or her spell list knows how to use a spell trigger item that stores that spell.
-(This is the case even for a character who can't actually cast spells, such as a 3rd-level paladin.)
+(This is the case even for a character who can’t actually cast spells, such as a 3rd-level paladin.)
 The user must still determine what spell is stored in the item before she can activate it.
 Activating a spell trigger item is a standard action and does not